Janet Cardiff: Work with George Bures Miller

 "The Dark Pool" was the first multimedia installation collaboration Cardiff and Miller created and showed in 1995 in Vancouver.
 The work consists of a dimly lit room, furnished with cardboard, carpets, and collected ephemera and artifacts, through which visitors move, triggering sounds such as musical segments, portions of conversations, and bits of stories.
 Cardiff and Miller consider the work very personal and, despite offers, have not sold it.

 Cardiff and Bures Miller represented Canada at the 49th Venice Biennale with Paradise Institute (2001), a 16-seat movie theatre where viewers watched a film, becoming entangled as witnesses to a possible crime played out in the real world audience and on the screen.
 Cardiff and Bures Miller have recently had exhibitions at Fraenkel Gallery, San Francisco (2018), the Art Gallery of Alberta (2010), Fruitmarket Gallery, Edinburgh, Scotland (2008) the Miami Art Museum (2007) Vancouver Art Gallery (2005), Luhring Augustine, New York (2004), Contemporary Arts Center, Cincinnati (2003), Art Gallery of Ontario (AGO) (2002), National Gallery of Canada (2002) and Oakville Galleries, Oakville, Ontario (2000).
-In 2012, she took part along with her husband in the Kassel’s Documenta.
-They proposed two installations: the first one is an audio installation in the forest called Forest (for a thousand years…) of a 28 minute audio loop.
-The second one is a 26-minute video walk specially produced for Documenta and called Alter Bahnhof video walk.
+In 2012, she took part along with her husband in the Kassel's Documenta.
+They proposed two installations: the first one is an audio installation in the forest called Forest (for a thousand years…) of a 28-minute audio loop.
+The second one is a 26-minute video walk specially produced for Documenta and called Alter Bahnhof video walk, where the immersive installation takes place at the old train station (Hauptbahnhof) in Kassel, Germany.
 In 2013, the Art Gallery of Ontario and Vancouver Art Gallery organized Lost in the Memory Palace: Janet Cardiff and George Bures Miller, a selected survey, which took as its focus Cardiff and Miller's work from the mid-1990s to 2013.
 Recent projects include Thought Experiments in F♯ Minor (2019), a site-specific, immersive, video installation at the Walt Disney Concert Hall in Los Angeles; and Cardiff & Miller (2019), a solo exhibition at Museo de Arte Contemporaneo de Monterrey in Mexico.